 Railway infrastructure will gobble a huge chunk of the project at US $169m followed by water supply and construction of roads and pavements that will take US $38m and US $19m respectively.
-The draft plans describe it as a “multi-modal” hub in the CBD that will guarantee “seamless connection” among commuter rail, three Bus Rapid Transits, airport limousine city bus and non-motorised transport such as bicycles.
+The draft plans describe it as a “multi-modal” hub in the CBD that will guarantee “seamless connection” among commuter rail, three Bus Rapid Transits, airport limousine city bus, and non-motorized transport such as bicycles.

-“The Nairobi Railway City will include multi-modal transit stations, mixed-use or commercial buildings, international offices, small and medium enterprise cluster and high tech industry buildings,” said Transport Principal Secretary Charles Hinga.
+“The Nairobi Railway City will include multi-modal transit stations, mixed-use or commercial buildings, international offices, small and medium enterprise clusters, and high-tech industry buildings,” said Transport Principal Secretary Charles Hinga.

-Other facilities will include residential buildings, community and government buildings, open space and plazas, and powerful non-motorized and pedestrian walkways.
-“Such a diverse urban programme will generate a 24-hour dynamic city,” added the PS.
-The project expects to ease congestion on Uhuru Highway, Haile Selassie Avenue and Landhies Road.
+Other facilities will include residential buildings, community and government buildings, open spaces and plazas, and powerful non-motorized and pedestrian walkways.
+“Such a diverse urban program will generate a 24-hour dynamic city,” added the PS.
+The project expects to ease congestion on Uhuru Highway, Haile Selassie Avenue, and Landhies Road.

-Kenyans will be expected to give their views on the project in the next sixty days before the plans are finalised.
+Kenyans will be expected to give their views on the project in the next sixty days before the plans are finalized.

 Kenya Railways mega city in the offing

-Kenya Railways is mandated to provide skills and technology for the railway sector, provide efficient and effective railway services, leverage on its assets to grow business and promote, facilitation and participation in national and metropolitan railway network development.
+Kenya Railways is mandated to provide skills and technology for the railway sector, provide efficient and effective railway services, leverage its assets to grow business, and promote, facilitate, and participate in national and metropolitan railway network development.